MicrosoftDocs/Viva/Viva/glint/reports/manager-concierge-dashboard.md

 ---
-ms.date: 03/29/2023
-title: Use the Manager Concierge dashboard in Viva Glint ms.reviewer: ms.author: SarahBerg
+title: Use the Manager Concierge dashboard in Viva Glint
+description: "Manager Concierge is a dashboard feature, which assists managers to understand survey results, share them with their teams, and take ongoing action." ms.author: SarahBerg
 author: SarahAnneBerg
 manager: pamgreen
-audience: Admin
+audience: admin
-f1.keywords:
+f1.keywords: NOCSH
+keywords: viva strengths and opportunities ms.collection:
+- m365initiative-viva-goals
-- NOCSH
+- selfserve
+search.appverid: MET150
 ms.topic: article
 ms.service: viva
 ms.subservice: viva-goals
-ms.localizationpriority: high
+ms.localizationpriority: high pri
-ms.collection:
-- m365initiative-viva-goals
-search.appverid:
-- MET150
-description: "Manager Concierge is a dashboard feature, which assists managers to understand survey results, share them with their teams, and take ongoing action."
+ms.date: 04/28/2023
 ---

 # Use the Manager Concierge dashboard in Viva Glint

 Manager Concierge is a four-step on-screen guidance and timeline feature, which assists managers to understand survey results, share them with their teams, and take ongoing action.